Ascospore: Diversity across Ascomycota

-Taphrinas ascus produces eight primary ascospores that then bud internally—an exception to the usual fixed spore count.
+Taphrinas ascus produces eight primary ascospores that then bud internally an exception to the usual fixed spore count.

-Ascomycota—the largest fungal division—shows wide latitude in how many spores a single ascus produces.
-Eight remains the default (one meiosis followed by one mitosis), yet Saccharomycete yeasts routinely stop at four, while filamentous genera such as Gymnoascus and Basipetospora add further post-meiotic divisions to yield 16, 32 or more propagules.
-Some powdery mildews (Erysiphe) and most Laboulbeniales mature only two spores, and a handful of taxa—including Monosporascus and Cephalotheca—make just one.
-At the opposite extreme, repeated budding inside the ascus turns Taphrina into a miniature sporangium packed with dozens of secondary spores, and individual asci of Ascodesmis can shelter several thousand minute propagules.
+Ascomycota, the largest fungal division, shows wide latitude in how many spores a single ascus produces.
+Eight spores remains the default (one meiosis followed by one mitosis).
+Saccharomycete yeasts often stop at four, while filamentous genera such as Gymnoascus and Basipetospora add further post-meiotic divisions to yield 16, 32 or more propagules.
+Some powdery mildews (Erysiphe) and most Laboulbeniales mature only two spores, and a few taxa, including Monosporascus and Cephalotheca, make just one.
+At the opposite extreme, repeated budding inside the ascus can fill Taphrina asci with dozens of secondary spores, and individual asci of Ascodesmis can shelter several thousand minute propagules.
 Other outliers depart even further from the textbook pattern: the cucurbit pathogen Monosporascus cannonballus matures a single globose ascospore per ascus, whereas in forest-pathogenic Tympanis species each primary ascospore buds internally to fill the ascus with hundreds of conidium-like propagules before dehiscence.
 Cordyceps takes a different route: each of its eight primary, filiform spores fragments into roughly 100 parts, so a single stroma carrying roughly 800 perithecia may disseminate more than 60 million infectious units—an output that compensates for scarce insect hosts.

 Size, septation and wall architecture broaden that diversity still further.
 Yeasts such as Eremothecium release spheroidal spores barely 1 μm across, whereas certain Neurospora relatives exceed 200 μm.
 The ancestral state is aseptate and persists in Eurotiomycetes (e.g. Aspergillus, Penicillium), but many Dothideomycetes and lichen-forming Lecanoromycetes insert one or many cross-walls.
 Some Graphis species discharge long, multiseptate needles, whereas Diploschistes and related genera form muriform spores partitioned in both directions; these dark "megalospores", often more than 400 × 50 μm, have evolved independently in several families and are thought to strengthen the wall while compartmentalising nutrients.
 In many Pleosporales the two cells of a thick-septate, brown spore are unequal, with a swollen distal cell and a smaller, darker basal cell.

-Programmed attrition adds another layer of complexity.
-In Coniochaeta tetraspora half the eight spores self-destruct, leaving a fertile four-spored ascus, while "spore-killer" drive elements in Podospora, Neurospora and other genera bias survival so only nuclei bearing the killer allele remain, reshaping population genetics and hastening reproductive isolation.
+Some fungi also reduce spore number through programmed spore loss.
+In Coniochaeta tetraspora half the eight spores self-destruct, leaving a fertile four-spored ascus, while "spore-killer" drive elements in Podospora, Neurospora and other genera bias survival so only spores carrying a "spore-killer" allele remain, reshaping population genetics and hastening reproductive isolation.
 Life-style correlates reinforce these trends: cup fungi (Pezizomycetes) such as morels possess large, operculate asci that shoot eight hyaline spores into the air, whereas truffles develop ornamented but non-discharged spores that rely on mammals for dispersal; tiny Laboulbeniomycetes streamline the ascus to four elongate cells that cling readily to insect cuticle.

-Across these extremes—one spore or a thousand, aseptate spheres or multicellular giants—ascospore traits remain indispensable to systematics.
+Across these extremes, from one spore to a thousand and from aseptate spheres to multicellular giants, ascospore traits remain indispensable to systematics.
 Counts, dimensions, septation and wall sculpturing are routinely coded as morphological characters in phylogenetic matrices, anchoring DNA-based trees to observable features.